 View photographs of Fordoun and the surrounding area.

-- The transcription of the section for Fordoun from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Fordoun from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.